aalborgunilib/check_primo/README.md

 `-K|--keywords` lets you add your own search string instead of using the provided list of random searches.
 Separate each keyword by a `+` sign.

 `-t|--timeout` is the plugin timeout.
 If timeout is reached, the check will bail out and issue an UNKNOWN state.

+`-v|--verbose` outputs debugging information.
+The full URL for the XService query and the formatted XML output of the response.

 `-c|--critical`, `-H|--hostname`, and `-I|--institution` are required.